Rio Silver (CVE:RYO) Stock Price Up 25% – Here’s What Happened

-Rio Silver Inc. (CVE:RYO – Get Free Report) was up 25% during mid-day trading on Friday .
+Rio Silver Inc. (CVE:RYO – Get Free Report) shares traded up 25% during mid-day trading on Thursday .
 The stock traded as high as C$0.03 and last traded at C$0.03.
-Approximately 187,000 shares were traded during trading, an increase of 263% from the average daily volume of 51,484 shares.
+187,000 shares changed hands during mid-day trading, an increase of 263% from the average session volume of 51,484 shares.
 The stock had previously closed at C$0.02.

 Rio Silver Stock Performance